 As discovered later while attempting to continue the UFOs mailings, in reaction to the huge increase with the problem of SPAM (unsolicited E-mail, viruses, malware, ransomware, etc.), the Internet in general, and Internet Service Providers (ISPs) in particular, had began cracking down on the use of "personal accounts" to send out "bulk e-mail."
 Mailings in excess of 1,000 addressees per day from a single account, were deemed SPAM and were arbitrarily and automatically chopped-off by software at the 1,000 address mark.
 (The asynchronous nature of e-mail on the Internet meant that the cut-off point was unpredictably random.)
 To send more, one needed to go through a series of certification steps including subscribing to a particular Code of Conduct which required specific mechanisms to maintain the integrity and security of the mailing list.
 In short, abuse led to regulation.

 Hence, to avoid this hassle, the electronic mail mailing list is converted to a Blog.

 Accessing the UFOs Blog

-The primary difference between an email-mailing list and a blog is that instead of information being delivered to your e-mail inbox, you need to go visit the website to view the information.
+The primary difference between an email-mailing list and a blog is that instead of information being delivered to your e-mail inbox, you need to go visit the website where the blog is hosted to view the information.
 This is not unlike the Village Connect Portal, except that individual Residents can also post information, not just management.
-Also, unlike the VIllage Connect Portal, no special software is necessary to view this blog.
+Also, unlike the Village Connect Portal, no special software is necessary to view this blog.
 The UFOs Blog works with any device or operating system.
 You simply need an internet browser -- on your desktop computer, tablet or smart phone.